k-tessai/se_project_todo-app/README.md

 # Simple Todo App

-The Todo App allows users to easily write their list of to-dos and "do" as many things as the need to.
+The Todo App allows users to easily write their list of to-dos and "do" as many things as they need to.

 ## Functionality